E-StephOfficial/NovaCart-E-Commerce-Dashboard-Project/README.md

 - **Power Query** – Data Cleaning & transformation, and ETL(Extract, Transform, Load)
 - **Design Principles** – Applied balance, hierarchy, Symmentry, rule of thirds, and visual storytelling

+## How to use
+Download dashboard files for interactivity.

 ## Business Scenario
 NovaCart, an e-commerce company, wants to better understand its sales performance, product category revenue, marketing effectiveness, and regional return rates.
 Executives require a **single, interactive dashboard** that summarizes key insights without having to sift through lengthy reports.